vercel/next.js/errors/amp-export-validation.md

 #### Why This Error Occurred

-During export we validate AMP pages using [amphtml-validator](https://www.npmjs.com/package/amphtml-validator), when we receive an error is received from the validator that means an AMP page is invalid an the export is not valid.
+During export we validate AMP pages using [amphtml-validator](https://www.npmjs.com/package/amphtml-validator), when we receive an error from the validator that means an AMP page is invalid so the export is not valid.

 #### Possible Ways to Fix It